 The Benefits of Rosehip Oil

-The benefits of rosehip oil for skin include:
+The benefits of rosehip oil for the skin include:

 - Fights Acne: Rosehip oil has anti-inflammatory and antimicrobial properties which help it reduce inflammation.
 It also contains vitamin A to help regulate sebum production.